 Image Source: NAPIC Residential Transaction Data Q3 2019

-Budget 2020 has spawned some hope for increased demand
+Budget 2020 has spawned some hope for increased property demand

 In the most recent National Budget, the proposal of a lower threshold from RM1 million to RM600,000 for foreign buyers of high-rise residential properties will encourage more demand and alleviate the oversupply.